gferhpc/supercomputing.tue.nl/docs/documentation/steps/data/onedrive.md

 All tough `rclone` is a command line tool (https://rclone.org/), to configure a OneDrive connection a graphical environment is needed to authorize the connection to Microsoft OneDrive.
 Configuration of the connection only needs to be done once.

+!!! bug

+    We are aware that this documentation needs to be updated and that as result the rclone configuration isn't stored correctly.
+Please stand by while we investigate the issue and work on a fix.

+    **TL;DR**

+    The `rclone.conf` file is stored incorrectly in:
+    ```shell
+    ls ~/ondemand/data/sys/dashboard/batch_connect/sys/desktop/output/*/config/rclone/rclone.conf
+    ```

+    This files needs to be located at:
+    ```shell
+    ~/.config/rclone/rclone.conf
+    ```

 ## Start an interactive Desktop Session

 Login to [The Umbrella Cluster](https://hpc.tue.nl) and request an Interactive Desktop (Scroll Down to the bottom of the list of Tiles), 1 hour, 1 CPU and 4 GB of memory should be sufficient to finish the configuration.